Cold Plunge

 You only can add a targeted add service on to any in person treatment.
 If you want a full body service or larger area treated contact us by text when booking for a quote.

 We took the fanciness out the quite expensive spa to bring a more simple stetting to make more affordable.
-So bring your own towel and please wear at least a bathing suit.
+So bring your own towel or rent one from us for 5 or 1/2 robe/towel for 8.
+Please wear at least a bathing suit.

-Star with a old plunge.
-1-3 min cold plunge alternating with 5 min sauna.
-Ending with sauna.
-Or up to 6 min cold plunge and the rest time in the steam sauna.
+Star with a old plunge up to 6 min cold plunge and the rest time in the steam sauna.

-We recommend that people new to ice baths wear a T-shirt and shorts, or wear at least a bathing suit is necessary.
-Please shower before coming NO Lotions, deodorant, perfumes.
-Bring your own towel.
+We recommend that people new to ice baths wear a T-shirt and shorts, or wear at least a bathing suit is necessary. to avoid the need of harsh chemicals in the water please shower before coming NO Lotions, oils, deodorant, perfumes.
+Bring your own towel and sandals or rent one from me.

 Optimized Athlete Recovery using cold water pod tub can offer a range of potential benefits for recovery athletes' health.
 Also alleviate muscle soreness, minimize risk of injury, fortify immune function, reduce anxiety and keep a good mood.
 Can be added to another service.

 We recommend that people new to ice baths wear a T-shirt and shorts, or at least a bathing suit.
 Please shower Before coming NO Lotions, deodorant, perfumes.
-Bring your own towel.
+Bring your own towel and sandals.

 You should consult with a health care professional before attempting any cold therapy